 A recent global survey of the well-to-do by UBS Investor Watch revealed an astonishing nugget: Among high net worth residents of Hong Kong, almost 60 percent of them believe they will live to be 100 years old.
 The survey, reported in April by the South China Morning Post, shows a remarkable mindset among the most affluent in that dynamic metropolis, a mindset worth considering for a moment.1

-But the survey revealed that the optimism of Hong Kong’s high net worth outstripped that of almost all other nations, including those in Singapore, Taiwan and the United States, which raises two important questions: Why do the wealthy live so much longer, and why are Hong Kong’s rich in particular so bullish on a 100-year and more lifespan?
+But the survey revealed that the optimism of Hong Kong’s high net worth outstripped that of almost all other nations, including those in Singapore, Taiwan, and the United States.
+This raises two important questions.
+First, why do the wealthy live so much longer?
+And second, why are Hong Kong’s rich in particular so bullish on a 100-year and more lifespan?